 Welcome to the personal web site of Dr. Jeffrey C. Carrier, Professor Emeritus of Biology at Albion College.

 Dr. Jeffrey Carrier became a faculty member at Albion College in 1979.
 He retired from Albion College in December, 2010.
 He received his Ph.D. from the University of Miami in 1974.
-Dr. Carrier also holds an appointment as an Adjunct Research Scientist with Mote Marine Laboratory (Sarasota and Summerland Key, FL).
-He now serves as a consultant, providing public lectures on a variety of topics related to his shark research and south Florida ecosystems, and markets his underwater and wildlife photography for his company, Cirratum Productions, LLC.
+Dr. Carrier also holds an appointment as an Adjunct Research Scientist with Mote Marine Laboratory (Sarasota and Summerland Key, FL) and a courtesy appointment as Professor of Biology, Florida International University.
+He now serves as a consultant, providing public lectures on a variety of topics related to his shark research and south Florida ecosystems.

 Dr. Carrier was the Biology Department’s Physiologist and taught classes in General Physiology, Pathophysiology, Marine Biology, Medical Endocrinology, and the Biology of Elasmobranch Fishes.
 He also participated in the introductory biology sequence, teaching labs and lecturing in Cell and Molecular Biology.
 Outside the Biology Department, he team-taught Art and the Environment as a first-year seminar course.